 ---

-summary: "Canonical Build-a-Break fundamental for weaponizing safe-assistant helpfulness and accommodation logic."
+summary: Reusable fundamental for weaponizing safe-assistant helpfulness and accommodation logic.

 tags: